KasperFranz/wtfm.io/manuscript/00-introduction.md

 Specific points to be addressed:

-- Clear and understandable documentation reduces developer onboarding time, which in turn builds a more informed, more productive organization
+* Clear and understandable documentation reduces developer onboarding time, which in turn builds a more informed, more productive organization
-- Documentation is a professional courtesy for the next developer who has to work with your code
+* Documentation is a professional courtesy for the next developer who has to work with your code
-- Documentation prevents “knowledge silos” - a situation where specific areas of a codebase are only maintained and understood by one engineer
+* Documentation prevents “knowledge silos” - a situation where specific areas of a codebase are only maintained and understood by one engineer

-As an aside, this is a great anecdote about how poor documentation can have dire consequences - https://www.reddit.com/r/talesfromtechsupport/comments/5u2yra/the_time_i_killed_an_entire_company/
+As an aside, this is a great anecdote about how poor documentation can have dire consequences - [https://www.reddit.com/r/talesfromtechsupport/comments/5u2yra/the\_time\_i\_killed\_an\_entire\_company/](https://www.reddit.com/r/talesfromtechsupport/comments/5u2yra/the_time_i_killed_an_entire_company/)

 TODO: get permission to quote ^

--->
+--&gt;

 Good code is subjective.
 Documentation is not.